ZJHSteven/owlbear-rodeo-portals/static/store/index.md

    6. Click on the map where the destination should be placed.
    7. A notification is shown, that the link has been created.

+   > ℹ️ The tokens are added to the "PROPS" layer by default.
+You can change the layer for them like every normal token.

    ![Animation: After defining the respective images, two tokens are added as origin and destinations.]($GITLAB_PAGES$store/add-teleport-tokens.gif)

 ### Enter a portal